4ndr0666/4ndr0debugger/README.md

 ## Features

 *   **AI-Powered Code Analysis & Feedback:** Get detailed feedback on code quality, bugs, style, and potential improvements using the Gemini API.
 For some languages, like Shell Script, the AI is prompted for a complete revision.
+*   **Follow-up Chat:** After receiving a review, use the "Follow-up" button to open a chat interface.
+This allows you to ask the AI questions about its feedback, maintaining the context of the original code and review for a persistent conversation.
 *   **Multiple Language Support:** Review code in JavaScript, Python, Java, C#, Shell Script, and many more, each with tailored review criteria.
 *   **Structured Feedback:** AI responses are formatted in markdown for clear readability, including code block examples.
 *   **Dynamic Language-Specific Templates:** Input your code into a predefined, language-specific template.
 This provides context to the AI for more targeted reviews based on established guidelines for each language.